open-feature/java-sdk-contrib/providers/flagd/README.md

 In-process resolver with remote evaluation uses the `deadline` for synchronous gRPC calls to fetch metadata from flagd as part of its initialization process.
 If fetching metadata fails within this deadline, the provider will try to reconnect.
-The `streamDeadlineMs` defines a deadline for the streaming connection that listens to flag configuration updates from flagD.
-After the deadline exceeds, the provider closes the gRPC stream and will attempt to reconnect.
+The `streamDeadlineMs` defines a deadline for the streaming connection that listens to flag configuration updates from flagd.
+After the deadline is exceeded, the provider closes the gRPC stream and will attempt to reconnect.

 A failure to connect within the deadline will result in an [error event](https://openfeature.dev/docs/reference/concepts/events#provider_error) from the provider, though it will attempt to reconnect indefinitely.